-My key consideration is the whole of life cost effectiveness of any initiative that I approve of.
+My key consideration is the whole of life cost-effectiveness of any initiative of which I approve.

 From 2011 to 2021, the average electricity price per kWh rose by over 120%.
 This was during a period of comparative price stability.

 This is part of the reason why my philosophy is to save every last bit of energy we possibly can.

 During the expected lifetime of a project, the cost of each kWh of electricity is likely to increase from the current average of circa 35p per kWh to over 77p.
 That’s dependent on electricity prices increasing by no more than they did in the last 10 years.
 Sadly, that now looks like wishful thinking.

 Looking at the whole of life net return is part of our approach.
 Why install multiple control systems when, with some foresight, a single IoT system can be deployed to control and measure multiple energy-consuming components?

 Lighting, heating, small appliances – can all be integrated into a single intelligent system, responding to the immediate environment and adaptable to future scenarios.

 Over the past three years, Luton Council have installed smart controls in more than 40 buildings.
 The additional energy saving directly attributable to the smart controls is circa 75%, and this has made our investment decision, once questioned, now seem inspired!